 Efforts to memorialize the Confederacy began during the immediate aftermath of the Civil War.
 Often led by Ladies Memorial Associations, these projects focused on the burial of Confederate dead (often in Confederate cemeteries with memorials), mourning activities, and ceremonies to honor the dead, such as Confederate-focused Memorial Day or Decoration Day observances.
-These early efforts played a key part in shaping the Lost Cause mythology and southern politics.
+Phase early efforts played a key part in shaping the Lost Cause mythology and southern politics.
 They also established southern White women as influential memory-makers.
 Women, unlike their Confederate male counterparts, could not exercise political rights such as voting.
 However, White women could use their status in southern society to memorialize the Confederacy in specific ways.
 Precisely because women did not fight in the war, their memorialization efforts proved effective in nostalgically reframing the Confederacy as a chivalric effort, fought on behalf of White women and families.
 Consistent with the Lost Cause mythology, these memorialization practices construed the Civil War as a gallant episode in American history, rather than a brutal conflict, fought over slavery that resulted in unprecedented casualties.
+83

 Memorialization work expanded during the late nineteenth century, and new groups coalesced to take charge of more bold, publicly visible projects.
 Such groups included the United Daughters of the Confederacy (UDC), founded in 1894, and the United Confederate Veterans (UCV), founded in 1889.
 These organizations, especially the UDC, constructed memorials, often located on the grounds of southern courthouses, state capitols, public squares, and other locations (sometimes even outside of the south) where they could be seen by larger populations, including people of color.
 These memorials reinforced the postwar racial order and visually upheld the argument that the South fought for a noble lost cause.
 It is important to note that Black Americans and their supporters frequently resisted the creation of these memorials and spoke out against the messages they promoted.
+The properties of the support of these memorials and spoke out against the messages they promoted.